 The small Mediterranean country of Albania is still largely an enigma to most foreigners.
-Largely isolated from the rest of the world until the 1990s, the wonders of this beautiful nation have only been open to foreigners for a handful of decades.
+Largely isolated from the rest of the world until the 1990s, the wonders of this beautiful nation have only been open to foreigners and nature lovers for a handful of decades.
 One of those spectacular locations is Valbona, a quaint alpine village nestled deep in the ominously-coined Accursed Mountains in northern Albania.
 For such a small town, the top things to see and do in Valbona, Albania are numerous and offer everything from incredible food to life-changing adventure.

 Albania may now be best known for the warm, sun-drenched beaches in its southern reaches, but the opportunity to explore its northern extremes shouldn’t be missed either.
 It’s a true alpine paradise, largely untouched with the exception of a handful of rustic settlements.
 I adored every moment I spent there and I’m sure you will, too.
 But before we jump into the top things to see and do in Valbona, Albania, let’s talk about how to get there!